Dr John Meadowcroft

-Before joining King’s in September 2006, John taught on the Hansard Scholars Programme at the London School of Economics and Political Science and in the Department of Politics at Queen Mary, University of London.
-He has also worked in the practical world of policy and politics at the Institute of Economic Affairs and as an assistant to Simon Hughes MP.
-John has a first class degree in Public Policy and a PhD in Political Science from Goldsmiths College, University of London.
+John joined King’s in 2006 and was a founding member of the Department of Political Economy in 2010, serving as Head of Department in 2013 and 2014.
+Prior to coming to King’s, John taught on the Hansard Scholars Programme at the LSE and in the School of Politics at Queen Mary, University of London.
+John has also worked at a Westminster think tank and as an assistant to a Member of Parliament.
+He has a first class degree in Public Policy and a PhD in Political Science from Goldsmiths, University of London.

 Meadowcroft, J. and Pennington, M. 2007.
 Rescuing Social Capital from Social Democracy, London: Institute of Economic Affairs.

 Meadowcroft, J. 2005.
 The Ethics of the Market, Basingstoke: Palgrave.

 Bader, R. and Meadowcroft, J. eds, 2011.
 The Cambridge Companion to Nozick's Anarchy, State, and Utopia, Cambridge: Cambridge University Press.

 Meadowcroft, J. ed.
 2008.
 Prohibitions, London: Institute of Economic Affairs

 Booth, P. and Meadowcroft, J. eds, 2006.
 The Road to Economic Freedom Volumes I and II, Cheltenham: Edward Elgar.

 Morrow, E. A. and Meadowcroft, J. 2018.
 The rise and fall of the English Defence League: self-governance, marginal members and the far right.
 Political Studies, online first.